A previous post made me think about Inspiration, because the first dress shown there reminded me of another great couturier, Azzedine Alaia.

 I probably said it before, but what I especially like is: his research and innovation, the simplicity, his very effectful way of combining materials and shape, colors and design, inspired by his own background in Spain.

-These dresses are clearly spanish inspired, but at the same time classic in the sense that these examples still looks contemporary when you compare to the designers of today.
+These dresses are clearly Spanish inspired, but at the same time classic in the sense that these examples still looks contemporary when you compare to the designers of today.
 No wonder why he was and still is a great inspiration.

 Cristobal Balenciaga, from The Metropolitan Museum of Art